 The Founder’s suite spans over 1,000 square feet and boasts its own private entry.
-When designers Antonio Martin and Sausalito-based art consultant Julie Coyle created the concept for the suites, the idea was to bring the outdoors inside.
-For the Founder’s suite, they chose a color scheme and design with grey silk-printed wallpaper featuring a school of fish swimming into the room from the sea.
-The suite features one and a half bathrooms, an open dining and living room, a full kitchen and a rainwater shower.
-The dining table seats eight but can accommodate 12 to 14 people easily transforming it into a meeting room or small event space.
+When designers Antonio Martin and Sausalito-based art consultant Julie Coyle created the suite’s concept, the idea was to bring the outdoors inside.
+The Founder’s suite chose a color scheme and design with grey silk-printed wallpaper featuring a school of fish swimming into the room from the sea.
+The suite features one and a half bathrooms, an open dining and living room, a full kitchen, and a rainwater shower.
+The dining table seats eight but can accommodate 12 to 14 people, easily transforming it into a meeting room or small event space.

-The Vista Suite received a refresh during the remodel with a new private entrance, a romantic dining table for two and an elegant four-poster king bed.
-The room is painted in beautiful shades of blue to reflect the waters outside and is located upstairs from the previous suites.
+The Vista Suite received a refresh during the remodel with a new private entrance, a romantic dining table for two, and an elegant four-poster king bed.
+The room is painted in beautiful blue shades to reflect the waters outside and is located upstairs from the previous suites.

-Throughout the year The Inn Above Tide offers various package deals.
-Guests can book accommodations at the hotel and take advantage of opportunities to explore the local waters in a private water taxi, rent a stand-up paddleboard or kayak or experience the area from the seat of a seaplane.
+Throughout the year, The Inn Above Tide offers various package deals.
+Guests can book accommodations at the hotel and take advantage of opportunities to explore the local waters in a private water taxi, rent a stand-up paddleboard or kayak or experience the area from a seaplane seat.

 One evening we walked across the street to Copita, a lively neighborhood eatery serving modern Mexican cuisine.
 The dining room and outdoor patio are popular with both the locals and visitors.
 The menu, created by Executive Chef Daniel Tellez and Chef/Co-Owner Joanne Weir, boasts dishes made with local California produce and organic handmade tortillas.
 The restaurant offers over 100 tequilas and mezcals and is open for both lunch and dinner.

 Judy and I began dinner with killer margaritas, chips, salsa, and guacamole.
-We ordered roasted Spanish octopus with marble potatoes, garlic and guajillo, and 24-hour carnitas, braised pork with a tomatillo and habanero salsa, pickled vegetables and tasty handmade tortillas.
+We ordered roasted Spanish octopus with marble potatoes, garlic, guajillo, 24-hour carnitas, braised pork with a tomatillo and habanero salsa, pickled vegetables tasty handmade tortillas.
 We finished dinner with a decadent plate of vanilla buñuelos with sugar and Oaxacan chocolate sauce.

 The following day we wandered the local shops and drove down to see the famous floating homes community.
 It was fun to see all the different colored houses on the water laid out like a typical neighborhood.
 We returned to our suite in the afternoon for some pampering.
 We met with two professional masseuses that set up tables in our room.
 After a fabulous one-hour massage, we were both completely relaxed and regenerated for the evening.